 Salvage and Rebuilt Titles

 Once a car becomes a total loss, it will receive a salvage title.
 Salvage title cars typically have lots of damage and aren’t drivable.
-It’s illegal to drive a salvage car in Georgia.
+It’s illegal to drive a salvage car.
 To drive it, you must repair it to a roadworthy condition and then get a rebuilt title.

 To get a rebuilt title, you have to go through an application process.
 This process is different in every state.
 In Georgia, this is how you can get a rebuilt title for your salvage car: